 How to Migrate Your WordPress Site With a Plugin

-When you need to migrate your website, it’s not unusual to have some anxiety about the process.
+When moving a WordPress site, it’s not unusual to have some anxiety about the process.
 After all, you’ve worked hard to build what you have, and you don’t want to lose any of it along the way.
 Fortunately, there are several excellent migration plugins available that can help.

-Using a plugin often provides you with an insurance policy.
-That’s because many of these tools can create complete site backups for you, as well as providing recovery services.
-Additionally, if you only need to migrate part of your site, there are plugins that can customize the process to meet your needs.
+Using a WordPress plugin often provides you with an insurance policy.
+That’s because many of these tools can create complete site backups for you, as well as provide recovery services.
+Additionally, if you only need to migrate part of your site, some plugins can customize the process to meet your needs.

 Knowing how to migrate a WordPress website manually is useful.
-As we mentioned earlier, however, there are also some tools you can use to simplify the process.
+As we mentioned earlier, however, there are also some tools you can use to simplify WordPress site migration.
 Here are some of our favorites!

 WPvivid Backup plugin is perfect for site migration, as well as for keeping a copy of your WordPress site on hand.
-It supports both automated migration and manual migration (uploading a backup to a destination site then restoring it).
-What’s more, it’s completely free and has no restrictions on the size of the website you can migrate.
+It supports both automated migration and manual migration (uploading a backup to a destination site and then restoring it).
+What’s more, it’s completely free and has no restrictions on the website size you can migrate.

 Our main goal at WP Engine is to make your life easier.
-That’s why we provide you with a dedicated plugin you can use to facilitate the migration process from any other platform to ours.
+That’s why we provide you with a dedicated plugin you can use to take advantage of our industry-leading WordPress hosting.